 Skoda Kamiq rally car, the eight Skoda concept built by students, taking shape

-Skoda Kamiq rally car, the eight Skoda concept built by students, taking shape2 min read .
-Updated: 26 Oct 2021, 01:41 PM IST
+Skoda Kamiq rally car, the eight Skoda concept built by students, taking shape

 The student group has designed the exterior and interior sketches of the concept Skoda Kamiq rally car at the carmaker's design studio.